SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/01-Associative-Arrays.md

 # Nested Data Structures

-The values of associative arrays can be objects, or arrays.
+The values stored in associative arrays can be objects, or arrays.

 Once we have a **reference** to the value, we can **manipulate** it like any other object.

 In the following example we declare an object which has two properties: "Tim" and "Bill".

-But "Tim" is another object, so is "Bill".
+"Tim" is an object, so is "Bill".
 To access Bill's contacts we need to have a reference to the object by creating the variable `billsContact`.

-Now it is easy to access the properties inside the object "Bill".
-Just use the newly created variable `billsContact`.
+We can access this property from the "Bill" object, using the `billsContact` variable.

 ```js live
 let contacts = {